GETTING TO KNOW JESUS PERSONALLY

-God spoke to all the Prophets, while Israel kept on sinning and repenting until they finally were carried away captive and their temple destroyed.
+- God spoke to all the Prophets, while Israel kept on sinning and not repenting until they finally were carried away captive and their temple destroyed.

 The Lord Jesus is our example in this.
-Jesus thought, spoke, and did what the Father was thinking, speaking, and doing.
+Jesus obeyed the Father in His thinking, speaking, and doing.
 This is the way we are to live.
-We are to think, speak, and do only what Christ is doing.
+We are to think, speak, and do in obedience to Christ.

-Remember my warning: We are not to attempt to be an "empty vessel."
+Remember my warning: We are not to attempt to be an “empty vessel.”
 Such an attitude will lead to demonic delusion.
-The Bible says, "In all your ways."
-We walk in our ways but at the same time we to acknowledge God in all our ways.
+The Bible says, “In all your ways.”
+We walk in our ways, but at the same time we are to acknowledge God in all our ways.

 It might be pleasant to think of Christ doing everything.
 He does not and will not do everything by Himself.
 It is “the sword of the Lord and of Gideon.”
 If Gideon does not fight, the Lord will not fight.
 It is as simple as that.

-As I said, learning to live by the Life of Jesus is an art; and it takes a lot of practice before we are skillful at it.
+As I said, learning to live by the Life of Jesus is an art, and it takes a lot of practice before we are skillful at it.
 There is much room for error.
 Keep in mind that Satan can counterfeit the voice of the Spirit of God so that it is difficult to tell the difference.
-When we hear something new and exciting we have to pray and wait; pray and wait; pray and wait before we make a decision about it.
+When we hear something new and exciting, we must pray and wait; pray and wait; pray and wait before we make a decision about it.

 Sometimes all the camels are watered, so to speak.
 But the last camel proves difficult.
 On occasion that is the Lord closing a door.
-We have to watch for that.
+We must watch for that.

 It is possible to become so cautious that we find ourselves wavering between two or more directions.
 Then we may want to take a small step and watch the fruit, meanwhile looking to the Lord to close and open doors.